Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Park Place Dental at Edison Lakes will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Park Place Dental at Edison Lakes will perform the safest, most comfortable extraction procedure possible.

 - Local, sedation or general anesthesia is administered